sverhees/master_villages/README.md

 ### Projects

-See also the [Database of Gender Systems in Nakh-Daghestanian languages](https://kartozia.github.io/Gender-Systems-Database/) created by [Inga Kartozia](https://github.com/kartozia) using these data, and [some maps on evidentiality](https://sverhees.github.io/maps/maps_v42.html) created by [me](https://github.com/sverhees).
+See also the [Database of Gender Systems in Nakh-Daghestanian languages](https://kartozia.github.io/Gender-Systems-Database/) created by [Inga Kartozia](https://github.com/kartozia) using these data, and [some maps on evidentiality](https://sverhees.github.io/dissertation_evidentiality/index.html) created by [me](https://github.com/sverhees).

 ---

 ### Data

-The dataset is divided into four tables containing the following parameters
+The dataset is divided into two tables containing the following parameters

-#### Languages

-List of languages distinguished in the dataset.
-I follow traditional accounts where a total of 29 independent languages are recognized.
-The parameter **Language** can be used to connect data from different tables.

-* **Language** name of the language used in the dataset
-* **Group** genetic group to which the language belongs.
-The division in groups is a mixture of higher and mid-level branches based on personal preferences.
-Other options and more detailed branching can be accessed using basic Lingtypology syntax.
-* **Family** language family to which the language belongs; used to distinguish the few non East Caucasian languages spoken in the area.
-* **Glottocode** glottocode of the language, which can be used to access background information and alternative names for the language via the [Glottolog](https://glottolog.org/) database.

 #### Villages

 A list of villages in the Republic of Daghestan, the Chechen and Ingush Republics, and adjacent regions where East Caucasian languages are spoken.

-* **Name** - name of the village in Latin script
+* **village** - name of the village in Latin script
-* **Lat** - latitudinal coordinates
+* **lat** - latitudinal coordinates
-* **Lon** - longitudinal coordinates
+* **lon** - longitudinal coordinates
-* **Language** - language spoken in the village
+* **lang** - language spoken in the village
-* **Lect** - dialect or local variety spoken in a village (still mostly empty)
+* **idiom** - dialect or local variety spoken in a village (still mostly empty)
-* **Republic** - republic where the language is spoken
+* **republic** - republic where the language is spoken
-* **Region** - administrative district to which the village belongs (still mostly empty)
+* **region** - administrative district to which the village belongs (still mostly empty)
+* **elevation** - altitude of the village (approximately)

-#### Glottolog Points
+#### Metadata

-Sometimes you might want to contrast village-specific data with more general datapoints approximating the general area where a language is spoken.
-For this purpose, the glottolog points can be used.
+The metadata file was based on a list of the  traditionally recognized languages of the East Caucasian family, and some additional idioms were added later.
+The addition of idioms, and the annotation of villages for idiom is still at an early stage, and is not carried out in a very systematic way.
+(For example, I added Sanzhi simply because there is a grammar for Sanzhi, so we might want to display information from it on the map.)

+For general maps, you can simply filter out the 29 East Caucasian languages that are usually distinguished (+ the four non-EC languages spoken in the area) using the **core** parameter.

-* **Name** - name of a lect in the Glottolog database
+* **lang** - name of the language used in the dataset
-* **Lat** - latitudinal coordinates
-* **Lon** - longitudinal coordinates
+* **idiom** - dialect or local variety spoken in a village
+* **core** - *yes:* 29 traditionally recognized East Caucasian languages + local Turkic languages and Armenian; *no:* additional idioms
+**aff** - genealogical group to which the language belongs.
+The division in groups is a mixture of higher and mid-level branches based on personal preferences.
+Other options and more detailed branching can be accessed using basic Lingtypology syntax
+* **family** - language family to which the language belongs; used to distinguish the few non East Caucasian languages spoken in the area
+* **glottocode** - glottocode of the idiom, which can be used to access background information and alternative names for the language via the [Glottolog](https://glottolog.org/) database
+* **gltc_lat** - latitudinal coordinates for a generalized datapoint for the idiom in question; idioms limited to one village have the village coordinates
+* **gltc_lon** - longitudinal coordinates for a generalized datapoint for the idiom in question; idioms limited to one village have the village coordinates
+* **general_location** - the nature of the location for the coordinates in this file.
+In most cases a generalized datapoint from [Glottolog](https://glottolog.org/) is used
-* **Language** - language name in this dataset
+* **lang_color** - color scheme with a unique color for each language

-#### Colors

-This table contains some pre-made colorschemes.
-The column **Data color** contains bright colors for points you have data for.
-The colors in **General color** are lighter shades of the colors in **Data color**.
-These allow you to contrast the locations for which you have data with locations where the same language is spoken, but for which you have no data.
-See some sample maps [here](https://sverhees.github.io/master_villages/sample_maps.html). **Group color** assigns the same color to each language that belongs to the same genetic group.
+* **lang_color_pale** - a light shades of the previous color scheme, see the [sample maps](https://sverhees.github.io/master_villages/sample_maps.html)
+* **aff_color** - color scheme with a unique color for each genealogical group
+* **lang_color_dagtlas** - an alternative color scheme with a unique color for each genealogical group
+* **villages_marked** - specifies whether an (additional) idiom is marked in the dataframe with villages
+* **comment** - any kind of comment on the datapoint

 #### Updates